Second-Chance Employment & Job Licensing for Workers with Records

 Barriers to work hurt Florida’s economy, public safety, and communities.
 Employers and taxpayers lose when

-Floridians face hundreds of restrictions in employment and job licensing due to a past record.
+6 million Floridians face hundreds of restrictions in employment and job licensing due to a past record.

 Here are the Florida industries harmed by licensing restrictions on workers with records: